Respect in Striving for Excellence (RISE)

 Isis Settles is Professor of Psychology and Afroamerican and African Studies at the University of Michigan.
 She received her BA from Harvard College and her PhD in Psychology from the University of Michigan.
 Dr. Settles taught at Michigan State University for 15 years in the Department of Psychology.
 Using an interdisciplinary, intersectional framework, her research focuses on two related processes: 1) the experiences, perceptions, and consequences of unfair treatment directed at devalued social group members, especially Black people and women; and 2) protective factors and coping strategies used by members of devalued social groups to counteract experiences of mistreatment, especially those protective factors related to group identity (e.g., racial identity).
 Two major research projects she is currently working on are an examination of the experiences of faculty of color in academia and the role of diversity in interdisciplinary team dynamics.

-English and Women’s Studies
+English and Women’s and Gender Studies

-Ruby C. Tapia is Chair of the Department of Women’s Studies and Associate Professor of English and Women’s Studies.
+Ruby C. Tapia is Chair of the Department of Women’s and Gender Studies and Associate Professor of English and Women’s Studies.
 Her work engages the intersections of photography theory, feminist and critical race theory, and critical prison studies.
 She is co-editor of Interrupted Life: Experiences of Incarcerated Women in the United States (University of California, 2010) and author of American Pietàs: Visions of Race, Death and the Maternal (University of Minnesota, 2011).
 Her current book project, The Camera in the Cage (forthcoming, Fordham University Press), interrogates the intersections of prison photography and carceral humanism and puts forth an argument and methodology for abolitionist aesthetics.
 Her courses include “Carceral Visualities,” “Gender, Race, and Incarceration,” and “The Prison in Literature, Photography, and the Moving Image.”
 She has facilitated creative writing workshops via the Prison Creative Arts Project at Women’s Huron Valley Correctional Facility in Michigan, is a member of the Theory Group Think Tank at Macomb Correctional Facility for men, and is the lead faculty member of the Critical Carceral Visualities component of the Documenting Criminalization and Confinement project at UM’s Humanities Collaboratory.

 Robin Queen is Arthur F. Thurnau Professor and Professor of Linguistics, English Language and Literatures and Germanic Languages and Literatures.
 Her teaching and research center on sociolinguistic questions related to language contact, language ideology, sociolinguistic perception, and language change.
 She has also considered questions concerning the ties between language and social identities, particularly queer identities.
 Her work draws on data from a wide variety of sources, including Turkish-German bilinguals, American lesbians, daytime television dramas, American films dubbed into German, experimental data concerning sociolinguistic perception, and shepherds interacting with stockdogs.
 Her book, Vox Popular: The Surprising Life of Language in the Mass Media (Wiley, 2015) explores how language variation functions within the fictional mass media.